GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 ### Introduction

 Deploy a Fleet of GameServers to your Agones cluster and manage it.
+A Fleet is a managed set of Game Servers; Fleets manage Game Servers similar to how Deployments manage Pods.

 ### Description